nickolasfarias/nickolasfarias/README.md

 <h1 align="center">Hi 👋, I'm Nickolas.</h1>

-- 👀 I'm a full stack web developer passionate about everything that involves the universe of technology.
+- 👀 I'm a Software Engineer passionate about everything that involves the universe of technology.
-My main languages ​​are JavaScript and Ruby on Rails.
+My main languages ​​are Ruby on Rails and JavaScript.
 I love collaborative environments and teamwork.

-- 🌱 I am currently deepening my knowledge in React, Node.js, Ruby on Rails and SQL.
+- 🌱 I am currently deepening my knowledge in React, Ruby on Rails and SQL.
 - 📍 Located in Rio de Janeiro, Brasil.
 - 📫 How to reach me **nickolasfarias@gmail.com**